Matador Resources (NYSE:MTDR) Trading 3.8% Higher

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, December 1st.
-Stockholders of record on Wednesday, November 10th were issued a dividend of $0.05 per share.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, December 1st.
+Stockholders of record on Wednesday, November 10th were paid a dividend of $0.05 per share.
 The ex-dividend date of this dividend was Tuesday, November 9th.
-This is a positive change from Matador Resources’s previous quarterly dividend of $0.03.
 This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.46%.
-Matador Resources’s payout ratio is 8.55%.
+This is a boost from Matador Resources’s previous quarterly dividend of $0.03.
+Matador Resources’s payout ratio is currently 8.55%.

-In other Matador Resources news, Director Reynald Baribault bought 1,000 shares of the firm’s stock in a transaction that occurred on Tuesday, December 14th.
-The stock was bought at an average cost of $37.00 per share, for a total transaction of $37,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Billy E. Goodwin bought 2,000 shares of the firm’s stock in a transaction that occurred on Monday, December 13th.
-The shares were acquired at an average price of $37.30 per share, with a total value of $74,600.00.
+In other news, COO Billy E. Goodwin purchased 2,000 shares of the company’s stock in a transaction dated Monday, December 13th.
+The stock was acquired at an average price of $37.30 per share, with a total value of $74,600.00.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Reynald Baribault acquired 1,000 shares of the firm’s stock in a transaction dated Tuesday, December 14th.
+The stock was bought at an average price of $37.00 per share, for a total transaction of $37,000.00.
 The disclosure for this purchase can be found here.
-Insiders have bought 7,230 shares of company stock worth $264,226 over the last three months.
-Corporate insiders own 6.80% of the company’s stock.
+In the last ninety days, insiders have purchased 7,230 shares of company stock valued at $264,226.
+6.80% of the stock is owned by corporate insiders.

 Matador Resources Company Profile (NYSE:MTDR)